 The Campus Pastor's office is located in the Snooks Gym; the Campus Pastor leads, and is responsible for programming of Campus Chapel.
 In addition, the Campus Pastor facilitates a weekly Campus Leadership Class designed to win souls and lead students to Christ.
-Students may consult with the Campus Pastor on how to cope with daily and life issues, collegiate concerns and spiritual and morale decisions.
+Students may consult with the Campus Pastor on how to cope with daily and life issues, collegiate concerns and spiritual and moral decisions.
 The Campus Leadership class is often a disciplinary sanction.

-Baptist Campus Ministries (BCM)
+BAPTIST CAMPUS MINISTRIES (BCM)

-BCM is a student-led and campus Pastor directed Christ-centered, and church related organization, sponsored by the Southern Baptist Association and state conventions.
+BCM is a student-led, Campus Pastor directed Christ centered, and church related organization, sponsored by the Southern Baptist Convention and the Georgia Baptist Mission Board.
 BCM is a fellowship of college students striving toward Christian growth.
 Students are involved in evangelism, weekly worship services, Bible Study, and opportunities to fellowship.
 The BCM also works with local churches and provides opportunities for students to connect with a church while away from home.